jonghyuneya/aiml-k.github.io/content/authors/suhyunbae/_index.md

 My research focus is on understanding the phenomenon of grokking in language models and progressively expanding its application.
 First, grokking has primarily been observed in domains such as modular arithmetic and group operations.
 I aim to extend this to logical structures that use natural language, such as syllogisms, to determine whether grokking can occur in these contexts.
 Second, current studies on grokking have been largely limited to simple transformer-based models.
-I plan to investigate whether grokking can also be observed in small-scale language models (sLLMs) such as LLaMA 3.2 1B and DeepSeek 1.78B.
+I plan to investigate whether grokking can also be observed in small-scale language models (sLLMs) such as `LLaMA 3.2 1B` and `DeepSeek 1.78B`.

 ### Research Goal